 In a recent deep-sea coral management action in the Gulf of Mexico, more than 11,000 public comments were submitted during the NEPA process from scoping through the proposed rulemaking.
-The NEPA process made the final agency action stronger by allowing stakeholders, like Oceana, to engage and suggest alternatives and the Fishery Management Council to assess the effects of those alternatives.
+The NEPA process made the final agency action stronger by allowing stakeholders, like the signatories to this letter, to engage and suggest alternatives and the Fishery Management Council to assess the effects of those alternatives.

 On October 18, 2016, the Fisheries Service proposed an amendment to the Atlantic Highly Migratory Species Fishery Management Plan after determining that the dusky shark is overfished and issued a Draft EIS.
 Later that year, Oceana submitted a comment letter recommending that the Fisheries Service significantly revise the proposed amendment and the Draft EIS in order to analyze a reasonable range of alternative measures that would effectively count, cap, and control bycatch and mortality for dusky sharks.
 Oceana eventually challenged the Final EIS and final rule implementing the amendment based on a failure to comply with NEPA and the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).
 On March 11, 2019, the District Court for the District of Columbia found that the Fisheries Service had not complied with the Magnuson-Stevens Act but did not reach the issue of whether the Fisheries Service met its obligations under NEPA, finding that the arguments made under the Magnuson-Stevens Act did not “differ materially” from the arguments made under NEPA.
 This litigation is still pending.

 In American Oceans Campaign v.
 Daley, the predecessor organization to Oceana, American Oceans Campaign (AOC), challenged the Fisheries Service’s promulgation of Essential Fish Habitat regulations and the subsequent amendments to Essential Fish Habitat proposed by five out of the eight Regional Fishery Management Councils.
 AOC argued, in part, that the Fisheries Service and the Regional Fishery Management Councils violated NEPA by limiting review to an environmental assessment and finding of no significant impact for each amendment proposed by the Fishery Management Councils, instead of performing a full EIS.
 The court found for AOC and ordered the Fisheries Service to perform a new and more thorough environmental assessment or an EIS for each amendment proposed by the Fishery Management Councils.
 The Fishery Management Councils then conducted full EISs that thoroughly analyzed impacts and considered a range of alternatives, including proposals submitted by Oceana (no longer AOC at this point).
 The Pacific and North Pacific Fishery Management Councils adopted modified versions of Oceana’s alternatives, implementing sweeping victories to protect deep sea corals and sea floor habitats.
 The Fisheries Service also agreed to prepare a separate Essential Fish Habitat Amendment for the Atlantic Herring Fishery Management Plan, leading to a 2005 Final EIS analyzing the adverse effects of the fishery on Essential Fish Habitat, including a range of alternatives to address those effects.
 The 2005 Final EIS ultimately led the Fisheries Service to the conclusion that the adverse effects of mobile bottom-tending gear required mitigation.

 In recent years, the NEPA review process to permit offshore energy activities in the Atlantic has provided an opportunity for a wide range of stakeholders from non-governmental organizations, like the undersigned, to fishermen and fisheries managers to give feedback about the proposed activities to ensure that any new activity is consistent with the competing interests of the affected region.
 These activities have included seismic airgun surveying oil and gas leasing, and offshore wind.
-The administration’s offshore leasing plan is currently on hold because of opposition from coastal communities.